Robpol86/robpol86.com/docs/posts/2022/2022-12-23-nighthawk-m1.md

     * Access root by telnetting to port **23** (e.g. `telnet 192.168.1.1 23`)

 To disable root access
-:   * Run `AT!OPENLOCK?` again and copy the new code
+:   * Telnet to port 5510, run `AT!OPENLOCK?` again, and copy the new code
     * Use the script again and run the new AT command it prints
     * Run the command: `AT!TELEN=0;!CUSTOM="RDENABLE",0;!CUSTOM="TELNETENABLE",0`